Agents record when a protection module rule or condition is triggered (this is known

 or disable TCP, UDP, and ICMP event logging.
 To edit the properties of a stateful

-.
+firewall configuration, go to .
 The logging options are in the TCP, UDP, and ICMP tabs of the firewall stateful configuration's Properties window.
-For more information about firewall events, see See the events associated with a policy or computer
+For more information about firewall events, see Firewall events.

-The Policy editor and theComputer editor both have Events tabs for each protection module.
-The policy editor displays events associated with
+Both the Policy editor and the Computer editor have Events tabs for each protection module.
+The Policy editor displays events associated with

 the current policy.
-The computer editor displays events specific to the current computer.
+The Computer editor displays events specific to the current computer.

 View details about an event

-The General tab displays:
+The General tab displays the following:

 - Time: The time according to the system clock on the computer hosting Server & Workload Protection.